Alfresco/alfresco-content-app/docs/configuration.md

 ### Application Logo

-The default logo displayed in the top left corner of the Alfresco Content Application can be changed with the one you want:
+The default logo displayed in the top left corner of the Alfresco Content Application can be easily changed:

-1. Place the custom logo image file in the [app-name]/src/assets/images folder.
-The displayed image will be resized to fit the design, but please be aware that an image with extreme width/height might not look good after resizing.
+1. Place your custom logo image file in the [app-name]/src/assets/images folder.
+The displayed image will resize automatically, an image with extreme width/height might not retain its dimensions.

 2. In the app.config.json file, set the value of the application.logo to contain the name of the custom logo image: "logo": "/assets/images/[image-name].[extension]"